NCBI-Hackathons/PyClonal/README.md

 - Update your version of Anaconda, and rerun the commands

 - Use a conda environment.
-Replace the commands

-        $ pipenv --three
-        $ pipenv shell

-    with
+In the PyClonal directory:

         $ conda create --name env python=3
         $ source activate env

-- Skip creating an environment and install directly to your Anaconda distribution.
-This may dirty your installation and isn't recommended, but you can simply remove the commands

-        $ pipenv --three
-        $ pipenv shell

-    And replace

         $ pip install -e .

-    with
+        $ jupyter notebook

+- Easiest but least recommended method:

         $ pip install -e . --user
+        $ jupyter notebook

 ## Usage